soupi/learn-haskell-blog-generator/src/05-glue/01-markup_to_html.md

 ## Document -> Html

-In order to create an `Html` document, we need to use the `html_` function.
+To create an `Html` document, we need to use the `html_` function.
-This function expects two things: a `Title`, and a `Structure`.
+This function expects two things: a `Title` and a `Structure`.

-For a title we could just supply it from outside using the file name.
+For a title, we could just supply it from outside using the file name.

-In order to convert our markup `Document` (which is a list of markup `Structure`) to an HTML `Structure`, we need to convert each markup `Structure` and then concatenate them together.
+To convert our markup `Document` (which is a list of markup `Structure`) to an HTML `Structure`, we need to convert each markup `Structure` and then concatenate them together.

-We already know how to convert each markup `Structure`, we can use the `convertStructure` function we wrote and `map`.
+We already know how to convert each markup `Structure`; we can use the `convertStructure` function we wrote and `map`.
 This will provide us with the following function: